 The Aging & Disability Resource Connection (ADRC) program in Washington State is an integrated system of functions designed to assist older persons, persons with disabilities and their advocates to identify, understand, and effectively access resources available to them, including long-term service and support options.
 Services shall be person-centered and consumer-directed; and shall encourage self-efficacy.
 The goal is to provide information and the opportunity to access resources; to encourage people to proactively plan to meet their own long-term service and support needs; and to solve their own problems with a sense of confidence and empowerment.

-Program functions include case finding, individualized interviews and screening to identify immediate and long-term needs, information giving, crisis intervention, person-centered options counseling, assistance for streamlined access to services, diversion transitions, client & system advocacy, and follow-up.
+Program functions include case finding, individualized interviews and screening to identify immediate and long-term needs, information giving, crisis intervention, person-centered options counseling, assistance for streamlined access to services, diversion assistance, care transitions, client & system advocacy, and follow-up.
 Services may range from the simple provision of requested information to helping inquirers identify their needs and providing hands on assistance to access services, including paperwork, referrals, and communication on behalf of the individual.
 Service delivery access should at minimum include: by telephone, in person at the center, home visits, community presentations, e-mail (if requested), and web based 24-hour self-service options.
 Additional access may be available at outstations.
 The ADRC shall endeavor to find creative, person-centered, and flexible ways to accommodate and make welcome individuals of varied backgrounds, disabilities, and circumstances.
 ADRCs shall maintain partnerships and memoranda of understanding (MOUs) with local service providers to promote interagency coordination and cross-referrals; reduce duplication of services; and to maintain an electronic directory of available community resources to facilitate quality service provision and meet community needs.

 B. Code of Ethics

 Aging & Disability Resource Centers must have a written Code of Ethics that is in compliance with Chapter 42.52 of the Revised Code of Washington and establishes fundamental values and professional standards of conduct for staff in their relationships with colleagues, clients, other providers and the community.
 The Code of Ethics will prohibit conflict of interests and the acceptance of gifts, gratuities and loans from clients.
 It will include expectations regarding protected client information and will define the acceptable use of agency equipment for personal use.
 It will also ensure that the ADRC and its personnel have no financial interest in any referrals made or the outcomes of those referrals.
 ADRC Specialists will treat each client with integrity, dignity and respect.
+When concerns arise about services provided, ADRC staff will provide consumers an appropriate array of advocacy options, to address their issues, and to ensure there is no conflict of interest.

 C. Service Delivery Structure Options

+If there is one single organization designated as the ADRC and serving as the single entry point in a designated area, that one organization must provide or contract with others to provide all the ADRC functions for all populations.
+If there are multiple organizations designated as ADRC operating partners providing multiple entry points in a designated area, each organization does not necessarily need to perform every function for all populations.
+It is the combination of the organizations’ highly coordinated efforts which results in a fully-functional ADRC.

 An Area Agency on Aging (AAA) may choose to contract with a service provider for ADRC services or administer them directly.
 Whether choosing direct or subcontracted provision, each AAA shall ensure that an ADRC is established and that all ADRC functions are part of the locally, regionally and nationally integrated and collaborative I&R/A service delivery system with adequate funding, staffing, equipment, technology and administrative support to perform its mandated functions and maintain these Standards.